rblades/dhworkbook_master/docs/module-4/Exercises.md

 In [Module 2](../module-2/Exercises/#exercise-3-tei), if you recall, we worked through how to transform XML using stylesheets.
 Melodee Beals used a [stylesheet ](https://github.com/mhbeals/Colonial-Newspaper-Database/tree/master/Transformers) to transform her database into a series of individual txt files.
 In the exercises above, a transformer was used to make the database into a single CSV file.
 In this exercise, we are going to use [Voyant Tools](http://voyant-tools.org) to visualize patterns in word use in the database.
 Voyant can read either a CSV **or** text files.
 The advantage of uploading a folder of text files is that, if the files are in chronological order, Voyant's default visualizations will also be arranged in chronological order and thus we can see change over time.

 1. Go to [Voyant Tools](http://voyant-tools.org).
-Paste the following URL to the csv of the CND database: [https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv](https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv).
+Paste the following URL to the CSV of the CND database: [https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv](https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv).

-2. Now, open a new browser window, and go to this [colonial newspaper file on Voyant tools](http://voyant-tools.org/?corpus=colonial-newspapers&stopList=stop.en.taporware.txt)
+2. Now, open a new browser window, and go to this [colonial newspaper file on Voyant tools](http://voyant-tools.org/?corpus=colonial-newspapers&stopList=stop.en.taporware.txt).

     Do you see the difference?
 In the latter window, the individual articles have been uploaded individually, and thus are treated as individual documents in chronological order.